Daniel Jones throws TD in only series, Giants beat Jets

 INJURIES

-Jets: G Brian Winters left with a shoulder injury
+Jets: G Brian Winters left with a shoulder injury.
+He is having test Friday.

 Giants: RB Jon Hilliman sustained a concussion in the fourth quarter.